surshreya/omnifood/README.md

 # Omnifood

-Omnifood is a startup that uses AI to create and deliver custom healthy meal plans.
+Omnifood is an AI-powered food subscription that will make you eat healthy again, all year long.
+It's tailored to your personal tastes and nutritional needs